 This is the most common method to pay child support in Texas.
 You can provide your employment information to the OAG and request them to deduct child support from your weekly or monthly paycheck.

 The OAG will send an ‘order to withhold income for child support’ to your employer.
 Upon receiving this, your employer will start deducting the amount from your paycheck on a regular basis.
 Your employer will send the deducted payment to the OAG, who will then send it to your ex-spouse.
+You may need to contact the nearest Texas child support office.

 How to Pay Child Support in Texas through Automatic Bank Draft?